tjcrone/nethack/notes.md

 You feel healthy! = poison resistance
-You feel more confident in your fighting skills. = you can enhance a skill You are in full health. = ??
+You feel more confident in your fighting skills. = you can enhance a skill You are in full health. = health points maximal
 You hear water falling on coins. = vault on level
 You feel like someone is helping you. = scroll of remove curse You are suddenly very hot! = ?? infravision? sensing the presence of monsters?
+Monsters turn to flee. = ??
+You hear a door open. = ??
+You feel a wrenching sensation. = you teleported
+You hear the footsteps of a guard on patrol. = vault on level?

 ## Graffiti